-The Subversion source configuration type is implemented as an external type.
+Use the Subversion source configuration type (SCT) to load artifacts from Subversion.
+The Subversion SCT is implemented as an external type.

-To use Subversion as an artifact source, select Subversion from the Source Config Type drop-down list box and then configure the type-specific fields described here.
-For information about creating components, see Create components.
+To use Subversion as an artifact source, select Subversion from the Source Config Type list and specify its properties.
+For details about creating components, see Create components.

-Note: The Subversion Source Config Type integration is not the same as the Subversion plugin.
+Note: The Subversion source configuration type integration is not the same as the Subversion plugin.
 Plugins are special integrations used in processes.
 For details, see Subversion plugin.

 |Watch for tags||Watch for new tags instead of new versions.|

 |Includes||The patterns to match files to include in the upload.
 The wildcard ** indicates every directory, and the wildcard * indicates every file.
 For example, the pattern dist/**/* retrieves the entire file tree under the dist directory.|

 |Excludes||The patterns to match files to exclude from the upload.|

 |SVN Path||Specify the path to the Subversion client executable.
 Enter the full path if necessary.|

 |Preserve Execute Permissions||(Optional) Select this option to save file execute permissions along with the files.|